survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 ## Conclusion

 Especially the fact that you can customize ESLint to various purposes makes it a powerful tool.
-Thanks to its vibrant ecosystem, it is likely you find rules that are close to your purposes.
+Thanks to its vibrant ecosystem, it's likely you find rules that are close to your purposes.
 Those make excellent starting points for your own development.